 (b) the 10th Working Day after the FAA receives notification from BSCCo of any entitlements or liabilities in respect of Ad-hoc Trading Charge(s).

-9.4 Upon receipt of a notification from BSCCo under paragraph 9.1, the FAA shall determine for each Trading Party the amount to which it is liable for or entitled to under paragraphs 9.1.
+9.4 Upon receipt of a notification from BSCCo under paragraph 9.1, the FAA shall determine for each Imbalance Party the amount to which it is liable for or entitled to under paragraphs 9.1.
 Where requested by BSCCo, this amount shall include any VAT and/or compound interest payable or receivable (with any such interest being calculated by applying the Base Rate on a daily basis).
-The FAA shall include the amount(s) which each Trading Party is liable for or entitled to by way of Ad-hoc Trading Charges in Advice Notes for the Payment Date, which is the same as the due date for such charges.
+The FAA shall include the amount(s) which each Imbalance Party is liable for or entitled to by way of Ad-hoc Trading Charges in Advice Notes for the Payment Date, which is the same as the due date for such charges.

 9.5 Where:

-(a) a Trading Party is entitled to or liable for a particular amount by way of Ad-hoc Trading Charge; and
+(a) an Imbalance Party is entitled to or liable for a particular amount by way of Ad-hoc Trading Charge; and

-(b) such Trading Party is liable for or entitled to its Party Daily Reallocation Proportion of that amount, BSCCo shall notify the FAA of the identity of such Trading Party and the Settlement Day on which such Daily Reallocation Proportions are to be determined.
+(b) such Imbalance Party is liable for or entitled to its Party Daily Reallocation Proportion of that amount, BSCCo shall notify the FAA of the identity of such Imbalance Party and the Settlement Day on which such Daily Reallocation Proportions are to be determined.

 9.6 Extra-Settlement Determinations (‘ESDs’)